 Accessing this area also requires you to pay entry fees and you can plan your tour with recognized tour operator.
-A visit to this conservancy area rewards with amazing sights at variety of wildlife species and several natural attractions.
+A visit to this conservancy area rewards amazing sights at a variety of wildlife species and several natural attractions.

 Explore Pemba museum